ARTICLES

 Begonia Beleaf Asian Tundra

-Begonia Beleaf Arctic Breeze
+Begonia Beleaf Caribbean Night

-12. Begonia Beleaf Inca Night
+12. Begonia Beleaf Amber Love

 Begonia Plants Outdoors

 Many varieties do very well outside.
 Four to six hours of morning sun is ideal and will encourage blooms without scorching the plants.
-Most begonias tolerate full shade.
-Check the requirements of your particular variety before choosing a location with afternoon sun, as some begonias will scorch.
+Most Begonias tolerate full shade.
+Check the requirements of your particular variety before choosing a location with afternoon sun, as some Begonias will scorch.

 Leaf Begonia Beleaf Alaska Creek